 Our moral concerns should be primarily determined not by what is just, but by our caring relations with others.
 This is called care ethics and, according to some views, would be an instance of virtue ethics.

 What is right according to one theory may be wrong according to another.
 Some theories may themselves be internally inconsistent, and thus have to be rejected.
-An example of such inconsistency is a theory that requires taking into account all humans and at the same time does not require taking into account those who do not have complex intellectual capacities.
+An example of such inconsistency is a theory that takes into account all humans but not those without complex cognitive capacities.

 Even among consistent ethical theories we find disagreements.
 Different people have different views.
 There may be no way to solve the disagreement among them in definite terms.
 But an ethical theory can still be useful in helping us decide how to act in most situations.

-Although people have different intuitions and preferences for ethical views, one feature that the most widely accepted theories have is that they support the moral consideration of nonhuman animals.
-We can see this in the position of different ethical views towards speciesism and respect for sentient animals.
+Although people have different intuitions and preferences for ethical views, one feature is that the most widely accepted theories support the moral consideration of nonhuman animals.

 Alexander, L. & Sherwin, E. (2001) The rule of rules: Morality, rules and the dilemmas of Law, Durham: Duke University Press.